asadjvd/AWS-Projects/Ritual-Roast-Containerized-Application/README.md

 ## Customer Flow Chart
 - Customer (Web Browser)
-	- Initiates access to the web appears via public internet
+	- Initiates access to the web application via public internet
 - Application Load Balancer
 	- Receives all incoming traffic.
 	- Distributes traffic using path-based rules - all traffic is routed to the frontend Next.js app and request to add or get recipes directed to the backend Flask app